 The consequences of inadequate inspection and maintenance of wind turbines can be catastrophic, not only in terms of financial loss, but also in respect to the safety of personnel and the public

-The traditional way to inspect the blades was to stop the turbine with a blade in the six o’clock position, then operatives were lowered down the blade from the top on ropes or cables and they would knock on the blade to estimate the soundness of the material.
+The traditional way to do a wind turbine inspection was to stop the turbine with a blade in the six o’clock position, then operatives were lowered down the blade from the top on ropes or cables and they would knock on the blade to estimate the soundness of the material.
 This has several disadvantages:

 - It takes a long time to repeat this for all three blades